Your Illness is Not Your Enemy

 So once you get the message, does the illness automatically close up shop and go away?
 Sometimes yes.
 You hear tons of stories about people who have miraculous or spontaneous recoveries from all kinds of diseases and suffering.
 They listened, they learned, and they healed.
 However, sometimes it isn’t that easy.
 There are many people living with cancer, AIDS, degenerative disc disease, hereditary blood diseases, and more.
 The ones who live with their illness in beautiful and inspiring ways are ones who have listened to their condition and embraced the message that come with a lifelong healing journey.
 Why do some get the easier road and some the harder road?
 I honestly have no idea.
 I have enough trust in the Divine to believe that there is a reason, but I won’t pretend to know what it is.

 I’ve personally been dealing with a variety of issues for nearly 15 years now.
 I’ve learned so much.
 I’ve changed so much.
-I wouldn’t be here now, as the person I am at this moment without my illness.
+I wouldn’t be here now, as the person I am at this moment without my issues.
 I don’t like living like this and I’d be really happy to wake up tomorrow feeling whole again.
 But for some reason that is not my path and I’ve learned to trust that there is a Divine plan for this.
 So some days I’m mad and whine about it, but most days I lean in and listen for the next lesson waiting for me.
 I discovered many years ago that the illness is not my enemy.
 It’s a house guest I am seriously sick of, but since I can’t kick it out I may as well learn all I can.

 So if you are sick and suffering, I hurt for you.
 I’d magic it away if I could.
 It’s a piece of being human that I would really like to change.
 However, until I can do that, I don’t want to see you suffer needlessly.
-Spend time leaning in and listening for the messages embedded in the illness.
+Spend time listening for the messages embedded in the illness.
 Pursue your healing journey knowing that it is less about the destination and more about what you learn as you travel.
 Trust that whatever the end is, that there is blessing and healing now in the midst of the challenge.
 Fight your way back to health in any way you can by embracing the messages you are receiving.
 It’s part of this messy physical and energetic human life we are living now in which we learn through the hard stuff of life.
 It’s not easy, but it is possible.